 A bathroom with gray tile walls and white round one-piece toilet.

 Round toilets measure about 16-1/2 inches from the mounting holes to the front of the toilet bowl rim.
 This shorter bowl size is great for smaller bathrooms.
-Like the elongated toilet, the rough in sizes and seat heights are the same.
-One unique option for a round toilet is a children’s height model.
-Toilet is designed for children and small people with a toilet height of 10-1/4 inches, making it perfect for potty training or installing at preschools and day cares.
+The rough-in sizes and seat heights are the same as for elongated toilets.
+One unique option for a round toilet is a children’s-height model.
+This kind of toilet is designed with a toilet height of 10-1/4 inches, making it perfect for potty training or installing at preschools and day cares.

-Round toilets also come in either one or two-piece construction, however the majority is of the two-piece version.
-Flush technology is either gravity fed, pressure assist or flush valve.
+Round toilets also come in either one- or two-piece construction.
+However, the majority of models are two pieces.
+Flush technology is either gravity fed, pressure assisted or flush valve.
 Round toilets will need a rounded toilet seat.

 Elongated vs. Round Pros & Cons